cldeluna/pandas_neteng/readme.md

 ### More questions

-Lets interrogate our data set further.
+Let's interrogate our data set further.

 I want a **unique lis**t of all the INTERFACE values.